 Zulip supports a feature called “typing indicators.”

-Typing indicators are status messages that tell you when another user is composing a message to you.
-Zulip's typing UI is similar to what you see in other chat/text systems.
+Typing indicators are status messages (or visual indicators) that tell you when another user is writing a message to you.
+Zulip’s typing UI is similar to what you see in other chat/text systems.

-This document describes how we have implemented the feature in Zulip, and our main audience is developers who want to understand the system and possibly improve it.
-This document assumes that the client is our web app, but any client can play along with this protocol.
+This document describes how we have implemented the feature in the Zulip web app, and our main audience is developers who want to understand the system and possibly improve it.
+Any client should be able follow the protocol documented here.

-Right now typing indicators are only used in "Private Messages" views.
+Right now typing indicators are only implemented for direct message conversations in the web app.

 There are two major roles for users in this system: